-- 1. You have the right to cancel your program of instruction, without any penalty or obligations, through the date of attendance of your first class session or the seventh calendar day after enrollment, whichever is later.
-After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a prorated refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through your last day of attendance. - 2.
-To cancel your enrollment agreement, provide a written notice of cancellation to the following address: Studio School, 1201 W 5th St, Suite F-10, Los Angeles, CA 90017.
-This can be done by mail or by hand delivery. - 3.
-The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 4.
-The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 5.
-All monies paid by an applicant will be refunded if the applicant requests to cancel their enrollment agreement within 3 days after signing an enrollment agreement and making an initial payment.
-An applicant requesting cancellation more
+- 1. All monies paid by an applicant will be refunded if the applicant requests to cancel their enrollment agreement within 3 days after signing an enrollment agreement and making an initial payment.
+An applicant requesting cancellation more than 3 days after signing an enrollment agreement is entitled to a refund of all monies paid minus the \$75 application fee, if notice of cancellation is made through attendance at the first class session, or the seventh day after enrollment, whichever is later. - 2.
+After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a prorated refund if you have completed 60 percent or less of the scheduled days in the payment period in your program through your last day of attendance. - 3.
+To cancel this Enrollment Agreement, provide a written notice of cancellation to the following address: Studio School, 1201 W. 5th St., Suite F-10, Los Angeles, CA 90017.
+This can be done by mail or hand delivery. - 4.
+The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 5.
+The written notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. - 6.

-- than 3 days after signing and enrollment agreement and making an initial payment, but prior to entering the school, is entitled to a refund of all monies paid minus the application fee. - 6.
 In the unlikely event that an applicant has not visited the School prior to enrollment, they will have the opportunity to withdraw without penalty within 3 business days following either the regularly scheduled orientation procedures or following a tour of the School facilities and inspection of equipment where training and services are provided. - 7.
 Refunds will be issued within forty-five (45) days.